We offer our customers two types of replacement screen for Apple iPhones: Original and Compatible.

 Why We Offer Both Options

-Whilst we'd prefer to only fit OEM and original parts, replacement OEM screens can be expensive to buy, and not within everyone's budget.
+Whilst we'd prefer to only fit OEM and original parts, replacement OEM screens can be expensive to buy, and so a repair is not within everyone's budget.

-Whilst most repair centres will only offer copy screens (and perhaps tell you that they're original); and Apple only offer original screens; we like to give our customers the choice.
+Whilst most repair centres will only offer copy screens (and perhaps tell you that they're original); and Apple only offer their own original screens; we like to give our customers the choice.

 How To Pick